 After breakfast you can spend the day driving through the park to the Von Lindequist Gate on the eastern side of Etosha Park.
 Your lodge is set on a private game reserve about 8km outside the park.

 When you're there: More time for wildlife.
 Another full day on this side of the park to explore.
 Spend some time relaxing with your feet up too.
-You'll find action inside the park.
-On the reserve, it's about the peace and quiet.
-No big game here.
+You'll find action inside the park and possibly on the reserve.
+Enjoy the bush it's all about the peace and quiet.

 Day 18: Waterberg ( 1 night )